jeantessier/book-reviews/rails_graphql_federation/README.md

 ./rspec.sh
 ```

-If you give it a target, it will run it in the microservices that support it.
+If you give it a target, it will run it in the microservices that support this
+target.

 E.g.,